How to figure out how much to charge for rent.

 But wait, there’s more!

 “Then, we’ll dig deeper into the data.
 We’ll look at how long each of those properties sat on the market before being rented out.
 If they achieved a high price but they were online for 4 or even 6 weeks before getting a tenant, that suggests that the price was perhaps a bit too high.
-It’s all about finding that balance,” explains Alaa.
+It’s all about finding that balance,” explains Monika.

 Should you hold out for a higher rent?